 To pass the time during Kary’s on-duty daytime hours, I thoroughly enjoyed strolling around town just outside of the base.
 The streets were lined with shops and vendors selling quick snacks, like deliciously deep-fried squid.

 And last but not least, another amusing experience we had was going to a hookah lounge.
 The only other time I had been to one was in Cairo some twenty years ago.
 We ordered a syrupy apple-flavored tobacco mix containing molasses and vegetable glycerol to smoke in our hookah.
 I’ve never smoked cigarettes but found the hookah pipe to be easy.
 This establishment also had an accessory that looked like a light bulb which we used to make large smoke bubbles.
-We had a lot of laughs here!
+We had a lot of laughs here, and I highly recommend that you add this to your Korea itinerary!

 Click on image to PIN so you won’t forget!